 Participation in the the School Paleoanthropology allows obtaining 6 CFU.

 Participation in summer research in Tanzania allows obtaining additional 6 CFU.

-FOR TEACHERS: The School of Paleoanthropology is a training course accredited by the Ministry of Education, University and Research (MIUR).
+The School of Paleoanthropology is a training course accredited by the Ministry of Education, University and Research (MIUR).
 For participation, teachers can take advantage of the CARTA DEL DOCENTE.